 - Tricep dips – Traditional

-- Tricep dips – Feet Elevated on a bench or a chair
+- Tricep bench dips – Feet Elevated on a bench or a chair

-- Diamond push-ups (also known as tricep push-ups)
+- Tricep push-ups (also known as diamond push-ups)

 - Hand Extensions

 - Calf raises (push up on the balls of your feet to the tippy-toe position)